Users and Groups🔗

 usermod -aG developers jsmith # (1)!

--aflag is critical.
-Without-a,usermod -G developers jsmithreplaces all supplementary groups with justdevelopers, removing the user from every other group.
-With-a(append), it adds to the existing groups.
-Forgetting-ais a common mistake that causes production access issues.
+-a(append) flag is critical — without it,usermod -G developers jsmithreplaces all supplementary groups with justdevelopers, removing the user from every other group.
+Forgetting-ais a common cause of production access incidents. - Add to multiple groups at once.

 Never Forget -a When Adding to Groups